-Golden Teacher is perhaps the most famous and popular of all the magic mushroom strains derived from the Psilocybe cubensis genetic lineage – but why are Golden Teacher Mushrooms relevant to be considered for your mushroom spore journey and research?
+Golden Teacher is perhaps the most famous and popular of all the mushroom strains derived from a genetic lineage – but why are Golden Teacher Mushrooms relevant to be considered for your mushroom spore journey and research?

-Why is this is one of the particular magic mushroom strains that’s so beloved by researchers, mycologists, microscopists, and psilocybin advocates?
+Why is this is one of the particular mushroom strains that’s so beloved by researchers, mycologists, microscopists, mushroom advocates?

 Just why is Golden Teacher so special, even now, decades after rising to popularity in the 1980s?

 In this post on the Quality Spores blog, we’re going to take a closer look at the world’s most famous mushroom, Golden Teacher.